Hedron (HDRN) Price Tops $0.0000 on Exchanges

-Hedron (HDRN) traded down 8.9% against the U.S. dollar during the 24-hour period ending at 7:00 AM ET on October 8th.
-Hedron has a market capitalization of $4.98 million and approximately $5,771.31 worth of Hedron was traded on exchanges in the last day.
-One Hedron token can currently be bought for about $0.0000 or 0.00000000 BTC on popular exchanges.
-During the last seven days, Hedron has traded down 10% against the U.S. dollar.
+Hedron (HDRN) traded down 1.9% against the dollar during the one day period ending at 8:00 AM ET on October 13th.
+Hedron has a market cap of $4.88 million and approximately $7,699.72 worth of Hedron was traded on exchanges in the last 24 hours.
+Over the last seven days, Hedron has traded 8.5% lower against the dollar.
+One Hedron token can currently be purchased for approximately $0.0000 or 0.00000000 BTC on major exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.